 - Ceramic fiber insulation, since it requires half the thickness of vermiculite, takes up less room and is significantly lighter when fully installed;

 - Ceramic fiber pizza oven insulation does not expand and contract as much as the vermiculite and perlite mixed concrete, providing a longer lifespan for your pizza oven.

 - When cutting it to shape it, air gaps can form.
 These should be compressed with lath before finishing the oven;

 - FB pizza oven insulation doesn’t provide a rigidity to the structure, so if you are looking for a mobile application, you will probably want to use both FB insulation AND a vermiculite / perlite mix.
-We often suggest “skinning” the dome with a 1″ (2.5 cm) layer of vermiculite / perlite and then insulating with FB insulation blanket.
+We often suggest “skinning” the dome with a 1″ (2.5 cm) layer of vermiculite / perlite, and then insulating with a FB insulation blanket.

 Do you ever use both FB pizza oven insulation AND vermiculite / perlite mixed with concrete?

 Yes, when we assembled our pizza ovens into a steel ring like the Napolino series oven, we use vermiculiate mixed in a 6:1 ratio with Portland cement to fill in the voids between the oven dome exterior and the metal ring about 1″ inch (2.5 cm) up the dome from the FB insulation board.
 This eliminates air voids and acts as an insulator to avoid heat transference to the metal ring.